Maliutenko/SimpleGameForAndroid/README.md

 #SimpleGameForAndroid
-Simple game for Android OS.
+Simple game for Android.
 Application use only simple technologies.